Collation and Unicode Support

 Transact-SQL statement results can vary when the statement is run in the context of different databases that have different collation settings.
 If it is possible, use a standardized collation for your organization.
 This way, you do not have to explicitly specify the collation in every character or Unicode expression.
 If you must work with objects that have different collation and code page settings, code your queries to consider the rules of collation precedence.
 For more information, see Collation Precedence (Transact-SQL).

 The options associated with a collation are case sensitivity, accent sensitivity, Kana-sensitivity, width sensitivity, variation-selector-sensitivity.
+SQL Server 2019 preview introduces an additional option for UTF-8 encoding.
 These options are specified by appending them to the collation name.
 For example, this collation

-Japanese_Bushu_Kakusu_100_CS_AS_KS_WS is case-sensitive, accent-sensitive, Kana-sensitive, and width-sensitive.
+Japanese_Bushu_Kakusu_100_CS_AS_KS_WS_UTF8 is case-sensitive, accent-sensitive, Kana-sensitive, width-sensitive, and UTF-8 encoded.
 As another example, this collation

-Japanese_Bushu_Kakusu_140_CI_AI_KS_WS_VSS is case-insensitive, accent-insensitive, Kana-sensitive, width-sensitive, and variation-selector-sensitive.
+Japanese_Bushu_Kakusu_140_CI_AI_KS_WS_VSS is case-insensitive, accent-insensitive, Kana-sensitive, width-sensitive, variation-selector-sensitive and uses non-Unicode encoding.
 The following table describes the behavior associated with these various options.

 |Case-sensitive (_CS)||Distinguishes between uppercase and lowercase letters.
 If selected, lowercase letters sort ahead of their uppercase versions.
 If this option is not selected, the collation is case-insensitive.
 That is, SQL Server considers the uppercase and lowercase versions of letters to be identical for sorting purposes.
 You can explicitly select case insensitivity by specifying _CI.|